 Accounting for 13–15% of total global wood consumption, the impact of paper production on global forests cannot be underestimated.
 The higher the paper consumption, the more trees will be cut down, and vice versa.
 That means by reducing your paper usage, you can save a lot of trees from being cut down.
 But how many trees can you save exactly?
-How much paper does a tree produce?
+How much paper does a tree make?
 Everything will be answered in today’s article.

 How Is Paper Made?